wegwart/engine/README.md

 Ubuntu/Debian packages:

-`libglfw3-dev libglew-dev libspdlog-dev libimgui-dev libstb-dev`
+`libglfw3-dev libglew-dev libspdlog-dev libimgui-dev libstb-dev libglm-dev libassimp-dev`

 I plan on including all these dependencies in the form of git submodules.
-This should make it easier to do cross-platform builds.~~~~
+This should make it easier to do cross-platform builds.

 ## Compiling and Running